-To conserve these special places for present and future generations, we have joined forces with landowners, towns, government agencies, and dozens of local and regional organizations.
-Our conservation organization partners include: the Monadnock Conservancy, the Society for Protection of New Hampshire Forests, the Nature Conservancy, New Hampshire Audubon, New England Forestry Foundation, New Hampshire Fish and Game Department, Trust for Public Land, and municipalities throughout the Monadnock Region.
+Successful land protection requires strong partnerships.
+Over the years, the Harris Center has joined forces with landowners, towns, government agencies, and dozens of local and regional organizations to protect special places in the Monadnock Region for present and future generations.
+Our conservation partners include the Monadnock Conservancy, the Society for Protection of New Hampshire Forests, the Nature Conservancy, New Hampshire Audubon, New England Forestry Foundation, New Hampshire Fish and Game Department, the Trust for Public Land, and municipalities throughout the Monadnock Region.

-For more information on conservation easements, conserving land with the Harris Center, or other aspects of the Harris Center’s land conservation program, contact Land Protection Specialist Eric Masterson at (603) 525-3394 or firstname.lastname@example.org.
+For more information on conserving land with the Harris Center, please contact Land Protection Specialist Eric Masterson at (603) 525-3394 or firstname.lastname@example.org.